Auction of Post-War & Contemporary Art on May 14, 2019

+Highlighting the Property of a New York Gentleman was a 1975 work on paper by Richard Diebenkorn (1922-1993) that fetched $262,500, surpassing its $100,000-200,000 estimate.
 Many artists who emerged onto the American art scene at the time of Jackson Pollock, Willem de Kooning and Clifford Still incorporated the Abstract Expressionist format into their own works.
-But a number of them, including Richard Diebenkorn (1922-1993), returned to a figurative style.
-For approximately two decades, Diebenkorn returned to abstraction with a group of landscape derived compositions, the Ocean Park Series, of which this 1972 work on paper is a prime example (est. $100,000-200,000).
+But a number of them, including Diebenkorn, returned to a figurative style.
+For approximately two decades, Diebenkorn returned to abstraction with a group of landscape derived compositions, the Ocean Park Series, of which this work is a prime example.
 The Ocean Park paintings, drawings and prints are the most widely celebrated of Diebenkorn’s career.

-Another highlight of the sale is a large-scale work by Chilean-born artist Roberto Matta (1911-2002).
+From the same collection was a large-scale work from 1951 by Chilean-born artist Roberto Matta (1911-2002) that sold for $200,000, at the high of its $100,000-200,000 extimate.
 In 1933, Matta moved to Paris where he met Pablo Picasso, Marcel Duchamp, René Magritte, Salvador Dalí, Le Corbusier and the poet and theorist André Breton, who encouraged him to join the Surrealist movement.
-During this period, Matta developed an art of diffused fi lms of color, biomorphic forms, and bold lines.
-In 1938 he moved to the United States, where he began to work principally in oil on canvas while continuing to develop his expressive, semi-abstract works.
-The 50% Irrational in Matter from 1951 is a prime representation of Matta’s contribution to the Surrealist movement (est. $100,000-200,000).
+There, he developed an art of diffused films of color, biomorphic forms and bold lines, later moving to the United States where he continued his expressive, semi-abstract works.
+The 50% Irrational in Matter from 1951 is a marvelous representation of Matta’s contribution to the Surrealist movement.

 We Invite You to Auction!

-Consignments are currently being accepted.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call 212-427-4141, ext 249, or email paintings@Doyle.com